ItsArnavSh/Resrap/docs/ABNF.md

 # ABNF – Awesome BNF

 **ABNF** (Awesome BNF) is a lightweight, custom grammar format designed for the **Resrap parser**.
-It extends standard BNF with additional operators and conventions to make grammar definitions both expressive and efficient for high-throughput code generation.
+It extends standard EBNF with additional operators and conventions to make grammar definitions both expressive and efficient for high-throughput code generation.

 This document explains the syntax, operators, and regex usage in ABNF.